Calculating Infinity: Reception and legacy

 Calculating Infinity has since been lauded as a landmark release for the band and the genre.
 Rolling Stone ranked it the 56th greatest metal album of all-time in a 2017 feature, praising it for featuring "an underlying logic, [and] a sense of structure that lifted songs ... to a realm above the noise and fury of everyday hardcore".
 In 2023, they listed "43% Burnt" as the 97th greatest metal song of all time.
 Metal Hammer columnist Stephen Hill claimed that the album "changed the face of metal" and demonstrated that the members of the band were "serious and inventive musicians, not just one dimensional noisemongers".
 Writing for MetalSucks, Amy Sciaretto suggested that Calculating Infinity was the album "that made Dillinger so revered by the metal underground, and obviously, those listening to metal", while Alternative Press writer Colin McGuire described the album as "one of the most influential collections of experimental metal the genre has seen in the last two decades".
 Metal Injection ranked Calculating Infinity as the sixth best debut album in heavy metal in a 2016 feature, while Loudwire ranked it at number ten on their own list on the same topic in 2017, with writer Graham Hartmann hailing it as "the most spastic, mathematical, chaotic and contradicting metal album ever released".
-Loudwire later listed the record at number three on their list of the "25 Best Metalcore albums of all-time".
 In 2021, Tom Morgan of Invisible Oranges wrote: "The Dillinger Escape Plan would go on to spread their wings and in the process became legends, but their 1999 debut remains their most intense, explosive and frankly insane release.
 Calculating Infinity is a genuine landmark, an endlessly inventive album which upped the ante for heavy music – and has become one of the brightest jewels in Relapse’s stacked crown."

+In 2020, John Hill of Loudwire included the album in his list of the "Top 25 Metalcore Albums of All Time."

+It was cited as the band's best album by Bryan Rolli of Loudwire in 2025.